slatedocs/slate/source/includes/_introduction.md

 This is the typical messaging workflow involving a change from the user:

-### Application sends Update Request
+### Application Sends Update Request

 Data updates within a client application may occur due to direct interaction, indirect user interaction or automation.
-Updated information that needs to be synchronized across applications is then sent to the School Actor.
+Updated information that requires synchronization across applications is then sent to the School Actor.

-### School Actor processes Update Request
+### School Actor Processes Update Request

 The corresponding School Actor, having subscribed to the Update Requests queue, forms Update Decisions.
-The School Agent may make multiple Update Decisions in order to fully process a single Update Request, or it may simply discard the message and not react at all.
+The School Agent may construct multiple Update Decisions in order to fully process a single Update Request, or it may discard the message and not react at all.

 <aside class="notice">
 In what instance would we discard the incoming event?